gebegebegebe/bash-scripts/README.md

 ```
 that's it.

+### References:
+how to call other scripts within a script - https://youtu.be/7D7SSIsZ7ZA

 # unblock (directory)

 A script that automatically adds IP addresses onto the hosts file.
 Living in Indonesia, reddit is blocked by the government.
 Usually people use VPN's but I opt to override addresses by the DNS.
 To learn more about this topic you can read the medium article in the references below.